 - Where are we now?

-The course will offer insight into patient experiences as well as enabling discussions on key issues.
-Guest lecturers include active researchers and those involved in direct patient care.
+The course will offer insights into patients’ experiences and enable discussions on key issues.
+Guest lecturers will include active researchers and those involved in direct patient care.

 Students who are interested in applying for the Cancer Sciences or Medical Genetics MSc programmes at the University of Glasgow are also encouraged to enrol on this course.